UKCloud/documentation/articles/openshift/oshift-how-restrict-access-to-openshift-routes-by-ip-address.md

 To delete the IPs from the annotation, you can run the command:

     oc annotate route <route_name> haproxy.router.openshift.io/ip_whitelist-

+## Known Issues

+As of OpenShift version 4.4+ pod DNS lookups will return the internal IP of a route rather than the public IP.
+This means traffic will not leave the cluster for pod to route communication.
+In order for a whitelisted route to accept traffic from a pod in the same cluster you must whitelist the internal cluster subnet.
+The following screenshots show a lookup from a local client machine and inside a pod demonstrating the difference in resolution:

 ## More information